AadiJo/RAG-Lab/docs/examples/frc_robotics/README.md

 ## License

-MIT - Part of RAG Bench
+MIT - Part of RAG-Lab